wdporter/acim/src/workbook/part-i/18-i-am-not-alone-in-experiencing-the-effects-of-my-seeing/index.md

 2. Today’s idea does not refer to what you see as much as to how you see it.
-²Therefore, the exercises for today emphasise this aspect of your perception.
+Therefore, the exercises for today emphasise this aspect of your perception.
-³The three or four practice periods which are recommended should be done as follows:
+The three or four practice periods which are recommended should be done as follows:

 3. Look about you, selecting subjects for the application of the idea for today as randomly as possible, and keeping your eyes on each one long enough to say:

->²I am not alone in experiencing the effects of how I see _____.
+>I am not alone in experiencing the effects of how I see _____.

-³Conclude each practice period by repeating the more general statement:
+Conclude each practice period by repeating the more general statement:

->⁴I am not alone in experiencing the effects of my seeing.
+>I am not alone in experiencing the effects of my seeing.

-⁵A minute or so, or even less, will be sufficient for each practice period.
+A minute or so, or even less, will be sufficient for each practice period.